ecamenen/rgcca-docker/README.md

-# multiOmics Toolbox
+# RGCCA Docker

-#### Version: 1.0
+#### Version : 1.0

-#### Author: Etienne CAMENEN
+#### Author : Etienne CAMENEN

 #### Key-words:
 omics, RGCCA, multi-block

-#### EDAM operation:
+#### EDAM operation
 analysis, correlation, visualisation

-#### Contact:
+#### Contact
 arthur.tenenhaus@l2s.centralesupelec.fr

 #### Short description
 Performs multi-variate analysis (PCA, CCA, PLS, RGCCA) and projects the variables and samples into a bi-dimensional space.

+---

 ## Description
-A user-friendly multi-blocks analysis (Regularized Generalized Canonical Correlation Analysis, RGCCA) with all default settings predefined [1, 2].
+A user-friendly multi-blocks analysis (Regularized Generalized Canonical Correlation Analysis, RGCCA) with all default settings predefined [1, 2, 3].
 Produce figures to help clinicians to identify biomarkers: samples and variables projected on the two first component of the multi-block analysis, list of top biomarkers and explained variance in the model.

-#### RGCCA
+## RGCCA
 We consider J data matrices X1 ,..., XJ.
 Each n × pj data matrix Xj = [ xj1, ..., xjpj ] is called a block and represents a set of pj variables observed on n individuals.
 The number and the nature of the variables may differ from one block to another, but the individuals must be the same across blocks.
 We assume that all variables are centered.
 The objective of RGCCA is to find, for each block, a weighted composite of variables (called block component) yj = Xjaj, j = 1 ,..., J (where a j is a column-vector with pj elements) summarizing the relevant information between and within the blocks.
 The block components are obtained such that (i) block components explain well their own block and/or (ii) block components that are assumed to be connected are highly correlated.
 As a component-based method, RGCCA can provide users with graphical representations to visualize the sources of variability within blocks and the amount of correlation between blocks.

-#### Input files
+## Input files
 (see data/ folder for a working example at [https://github.com/BrainAndSpineInstitute/rgcca_Rpackage/tree/master/data])
 - ```blocks``` (.tsv, .csv, .txt or .xls, xlsx) : file(s) containing variables to analyse together.
 The samples should be in lines and labelled and variables in columns with a header.
 With an Excel format, each block must be in a separated sheet.
 For other format, each blocks must be in a separated file.
 - ```connection``` (.tsv, .csv, .txt or .xls, xlsx) : file without header, containing a symmetric matrix of non-negative elements describing the network of connections between blocks that the user wants to take into account.
 Its dimension should be NB_BLOCKS + 1) * (NB_BLOCKS + 1). + 1 corresponds for the use of a supplementary block
 (the "superblock"), a concatenation of all the blocks helpful to interpret the results.
 By default, the connection matrix is build with values for the last line (and column) except for the diagonal (i.e., the superblock is fully connected with the other blocks) and 0 values for the other cells (the blocks are not connected together).
 To go further than this null hypothesis, a priori information could be used to tune the matrix (e.g., add 1 value for a connection between two block).
 - ```response``` (.tsv, .csv, .txt or .xls, xlsx) : an only column of of either a qualitative, or a quantitative variable or multiple columns containing a disjunctive table.

-#### Output files
+## Output files
 - ```corcircle``` (.pdf, .png, .tiff, .bmp or .jpeg) : samples projected in a space composed by the first two components of the analysis (with the percent of explained variance).
 By selecting a response, samples are colored according to this criterion.
 ![variables_space](https://raw.githubusercontent.com/BrainAndSpineInstitute/rgcca_Rpackage/master/img/variables_space.png)
 - ```samples_space``` (.pdf, .png, .tiff, .bmp or .jpeg) : circle of correlation of variables with the first two components of the analysis (with the percent of  explained variance).
 The dotted circle corresponds to a 0.5 correlation and the full one corresponds to a 1 correlation.